 If you are a sole trader or small business owner, the PayPanther extension offers you a fantastic way to manage online business payments.

-PayPanther keeps track of your clients, automatically generates quotes and invoices by instantly searching any name, number or email address in your work database.
+PayPanther keeps track of your clients, and automatically generates quotes and invoices by instantly searching any name, number or email address in your work database.
 The extension can then go on to evolve that contact and integrate it into a client category, and invoice in just one click.

 PayPanther doesn’t just do automatic payments.
 It also supports a CRM, time-tracking function, and a project management solution.

 The PayPanther extension offers users a 30-day unlimited free trial with no credit card or setup required – giving you a risk-free opportunity to try it out for yourself to see if PayPanther can improve efficiencies at your company.

 The SignEasy Chrome extension is a plugin that integrates with Gmail and Dropbox to allow business owners to open, fill out and sign documents – without saving, printing out, or exporting onto another programme.
 The entire process is carried out in a tab on your own browser, saving you loads of time and effort without drowning in physical paperwork.